istio/istio.io/content/en/docs/examples/microservices-istio/testing-in-production/index.md

 In both cases, the application did not crash.
 The crash in the `details` microservice did not cause other microservices to fail.
 This behavior means you did not have a _cascading failure_ in this situation.
-On the contrary, you had _gradual service degradation_: despite one microservice being crashed, the application still provided useful functionality: displayed the reviews and the basic information about the book.
+On the contrary, you had **gradual service degradation**: despite one microservice crashing, the application still provided useful functionality: displayed the reviews and the basic information about the book.